 Do You Owe Taxes In A Tender Offer?

-A tender offer is an organized sale of company shares, and the taxes owed depend on a number of factors including the types of shares you have, how long you’ve held them, and if you’ve made any tax election you’ve made such as an 83(b) Election.
+A tender offer is an organized sale of company shares, and the taxes owed depend on a number of factors including the types of shares you have, how long you’ve held them, and if you’ve made any tax election such as an 83(b) Election.

 Restricted Stock Units (RSUs) and Non-Qualified Stock Options (NSOs), for example, will be subject to both ordinary income tax when they vest, and capital gains tax when they are sold.
 Because of this, timing the sale to align with a tender offer can provide you the liquidity needed to cover both the ordinary income tax and the capital gains taxes all at once, which can be highly beneficial depending on your cash on hand.
 Keep in mind that NSOs will need to be exercised before they can be sold in a tender offer.

-Incentive Stock Options (ISOs), on the other hand, are only subject to capital gains tax, and taxes are only owed when shares are sold, though depending on the size of the sale, exercising ISOs can result in Alternative Minimum Tax (AMT).
+Incentive Stock Options (ISOs), on the other hand, are only subject to capital gains taxes, and taxes are only owed when shares are sold, though depending on the size of the sale, exercising ISOs can result in Alternative Minimum Tax (AMT).

 Pros and Cons of Tender Offers for Startup Employees